Paul Kurtz

 Paul Kurtz (December 21, 1925 – October 20, 2012) was an American scientific skeptic and secular humanist.
 He has been called "the father of secular humanism".
 He was Professor Emeritus of Philosophy at the State University of New York at Buffalo, having previously also taught at Vassar, Trinity, and Union colleges, and the New School for Social Research.

 Kurtz founded the publishing house Prometheus Books in 1969.
 He was also the founder and past chairman of the Committee for Skeptical Inquiry (CSI, formerly the Committee for the Scientific Investigation of Claims of the Paranormal, CSICOP), the Council for Secular Humanism, and the Center for Inquiry.
 He was editor in chief of Free Inquiry magazine, a publication of the Council for Secular Humanism.

 He was co-chair of the International Humanist and Ethical Union (IHEU) from 1986 to 1994.
 He was a Fellow of the American Association for the Advancement of Science, Humanist Laureate, president of the International Academy of Humanism and Honorary Associate of Rationalist International.
 As a member of the American Humanist Association, he contributed to the writing of Humanist Manifesto II.
 He was an editor of The Humanist, 1967–78.

 Kurtz published over 800 articles or reviews and authored and edited over 50 books.
 Many of his books have been translated into over 60 languages.

-Early years
+Early life and education

-Kurtz was born in Newark, New Jersey, into a Jewish family, the son of Sara Lasser and Martin Kurtz.
-Kurtz received his bachelor's degree from New York University, and the master's degree and Doctor of Philosophy degree from Columbia University.
+Kurtz was born in Newark, New Jersey, into a secular Jewish family, the son of Sara Lasser and Martin Kurtz.
+Kurtz received his bachelor's degree from New York University, and then a master's degree and Doctor of Philosophy degree from Columbia University.
 Kurtz was left-wing in his youth, but has said that serving in the United States Army in World War II taught him the dangers of ideology.
 He saw the Buchenwald and Dachau concentration camps after they were liberated, and became disillusioned with Communism when he encountered Russian slave laborers who had been taken to Nazi Germany by force but refused to return to the Soviet Union at the end of the war.
 He was a professor at Trinity College (Connecticut) which was an Episcopal college.